aws-amplify/amplify-flutter/packages/storage/amplify_storage_s3/README.md

 ## Upgrade from Stable Version

 All Storage S3 plugin APIs now return an operation object rather than the result object.
-The operation object contains a `Future` of the result.
-And the result object contains more information.
+The operation object provides more control over the in-flight request, such as cancellation, pause, and resume capabilities (varies by API).
+The result `Future` can be retrieved via the `.result` property.

 ### How to upgrade